 Please note: it is College policy that at least one member of the panel must have been trained in recruitment and selection and that individual departments/divisions are responsible for ensuring compliance with this.
 It is also expected that the Committee will comprise female membership and that every possible effort must be made to have members with varied backgrounds.

 Advert and Job Description templates

-A Chair, Professor, Reader and Associate Professor (Academic Job Family), and Senior Research Fellow and Principal Research Fellow (Research Job Family), are College posts, appointed to from either outside or within the College.
-Chair, Professor, Reader and Associate Professor, and Senior Research Fellow and Principal Research Fellow posts can also be created by conferment of title on a member of the academic staff already in post through the annual Academic Staff Promotions Exercise.
+A Senior Academic (Academic Job Family), Senior Research (Research Job Family) and Senior Teaching (Learning and Teaching Family) are College posts, appointed to from either outside or within the College.
+Chair, Professor, Reader and Associate Professor, and Senior Research Fellow and Principal Research Fellow and Principal Lecturer and Professor of Teaching in X posts can also be created by conferment of title on a member of the staff already in post through the annual Staff Promotions Exercise.

 Imperial’s future as a world-class university is dependent upon attracting and appointing excellent academic staff.
 In addition, the College wishes to promote diversity and improve upon its current representation statistics, particularly in relation to gender, ethnic origin, sexual orientation and disability.
 One way to achieve this objective is in the key area of recruitment and selection, and, specifically, to ensure that we seek a diverse range of potential applicants for posts and in how we handle our shortlisting and interview processes.

 It is also essential that recruiters are aware of the potential effects of unconscious bias and stereotyping when they are involved in attracting and appointing new staff to the College and the College offers training in both unconscious bias and recruitment and selection.